saqibdola/S-PDB/README.md

 ### The datasets folder contains:

-#### The AA, AAA, ASSE and FAA of protein structres.
+#### The AA, AAA and ASSE of protein structres of two types.
 These datasets are used for classification.

 ### The AA sequences of protein structures and DALI's results folder contains: